5 Steps to Maximize Your Pension in Canada (2026 Guide)

 - Diversify income sources

-- Review your plan regularly
+- Review your retirement plan regularly

 Conclusion